A hospital in Rhode Island performed three brain surgeries on the wrong side of the brain in less than a year. –NBC News

 The medical community is well aware of the importance of healthcare documentation, as seen in the CMPA’s medical documentation guidelines.
 However, many healthcare professionals feel that the traditional documentation system is a burden, or that it’s eating up valuable time which could be better spent on patient care.
 This is where cloud file management and collaboration tools save the day by enabling providers to easily record their notes at the point of care.

 Zoho Docs facilitates document sharing for seamless patient care among doctors, nurses, and patients.
 Organizing files using unique ID tags in addition to patient names keeps providers from misplacing medical records, reducing the chance of healthcare errors and malpractice lawsuits.
-Zoho Docs supports over 160 file types so you can store a variety of digitized lab reports and medical images in a patient’s file.
 When the patient’s whole file is connected properly, there’s no chance of a missing image or the wrong set of notes causing a botched procedure.
 You can also improve process efficiency by creating a database of treatments administered, which acts as a permanent record for the patient’s future care.
 Our in-app chat panel fosters staff communication regarding patients’ conditions and treatment plans during shift changes.
 With file access levels such as read-only, read/write, and read/comment, you can ensure the confidentiality of patients’ records.

 Preventing mistakes is important, but so is responding to them.
 If a medical error does happen despite all of your best practices, our detailed analytics and audit trail make it possible to see exactly what went wrong and design a response that will keep it from happening again.